termites

 Do Termites Bite at Night?
 Understanding Their Activity Cycle and What It Means for Homeowners

 When homeowners think of termites, the immediate concern is usually about structural damage, quiet destruction happening behind walls and beneath flooring.
 But another question has been gaining traction: Do termites bite at night?
 This curiosity stems from the elusive nature of these pests and their mostly unseen activity.
-Understanding the behavior of termites, particularly during nighttime hours, can help homeowners stay alert to warning signs and take preventive steps before major damage occurs.
+Understanding termites’ behavior, particularly at night, can help homeowners stay alert to warning signs and take preventive steps before major damage occurs.

 In this article, we’ll dive into termite behavior, including their nocturnal patterns, feeding habits, and whether human bites are a real concern.
 If you’re searching for answers about termite bites or exploring your options for termite control near me, this guide is for you.

 Termites have strong mandibles used for chewing through wood, plant material, and even drywall.
 These mouthparts can pinch if a termite feels threatened or is handled, particularly by species like soldier termites that act as colony defenders.
-That said, most humans will never experience a termite bite, and even if they do, it typically causes no harm, no venom, no disease transmission, and no allergic reaction in most cases.
+That said, most humans will never experience a termite bite, and even if they do, it typically causes no harm, no venom, no disease transmission, and no allergic reaction.

 So while termite bites are technically possible, they’re not something to lose sleep over.
 The greater concern is what termites are doing to your home while you’re asleep.